 The Center for Research Initiatives and Strategies for the Communicatively Impaired

-The Center for Research Initiatives and Strategies for the Communicatively Impaired (CRISCI) was established in 1984 when it was designated a Center of Excellence for the study of communication disorders and received a grant of over $600,000 from the Tennessee Higher Education Commission.
-The State of Tennessee has continued to fund much of the Center's research through continuing Center of Excellence grants, and in 1988 designated the CRISCI an Accomplished Center of Excellence.
+The Center for Research Initiatives and Strategies for the Communicatively Impaired (CRISCI) was established in 1984.
+At that time it was designated a Center of Excellence for the study of communication disorders and received a grant of over $600,000 from the Tennessee Higher Education Commission.
+The State of Tennessee continues to fund much of the Center's research through Center of Excellence grants.
+In 1988, the State designated the CRISCI an Accomplished Center of Excellence.

 The activities of the CRISCI encompass a wide range of research and services in communication disorders.
 From the outset, its principal goals have been to:

 - develop innovative clinical procedures for the communicatively impaired